Rohan-ingle/AudioGANs/Readme.md

 # AudioGANs

 AudioGANs is a modular and configurable framework for training Generative Adversarial Networks (GANs) on audio data.
 It supports various GAN architectures and is designed for flexibility, ease of experimentation, and interactive demos.
-This repository now includes a **Music Inpainting Demo** powered by Streamlit.
+This repository now includes a **Music Inpainting Demo** powered by Streamlit and a **Telegram Bot Interface**.

 ## Features

 - **Modular Architecture**: Easily switch between different GAN models.
 - **Configurable Training**: Customize training parameters via YAML configuration files.
 - **Interactive Demo**: Run a Music Inpainting demo using Streamlit, allowing interactive checkpoint selection, noise level adjustment, and audio upload.
+- **Telegram Bot**: Interact with the inpainting model via Telegram by sending WAV files.
 - **Deployment & Inference**: Scripts available for deploying trained models on audio inputs.
 - **Dependency Management**: A script to install required libraries and download pretrained weights from Hugging Face.